The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 One known issue is with iThemes Security: the settings 'filter suspicious query strings' and 'filter long URL strings' can both cause intermittent conflicts and should be turned off if you are happy with the implications.

-Jonradio Private Site - does not interact well with any Single-Sign-On plugins including Google Apps Login
+My Private Site - Try setting the My Private Site option "Omit ?redirect_to= from URL (this option is recommended for Custom Login pages)".

 WP Email Login - incompatible with Google Apps Login